-Navy tuxedo or dark charcoal suits are also an acceptable replacement for the black in this less-formal black-tie setting.
+Navy or midnight blue tuxedos are also an acceptable replacement for the black in this less formal setting.

-A white shirt is the only way to go, even with more relaxed rules like these.
+A white shirt is still the only way to go, even with more relaxed rules like these.
 French cuffs are preferred, though barrel cuffs are acceptable.

 A tie is still a must with this dress code’s settings.
-If you want to use a skinnier black-tie than the classic one, go for it.
-However, it must be a solid print and black.
-Either a bow tie or necktie is fine.
+If you want to use a skinnier black tie than the classic one, go for it.
+Either a black bow tie or a solid black necktie is fine.